 By 2040, Wright will eliminate carbon emissions from all flights under 800 miles.

-The Wright 1 will make all single-aisle flights shorter than 800 miles zero-emissions.
+Wright's goal is to make all single-aisle flights shorter than 800 miles zero-emissions.

 45% of all aviation emissions are from single-aisle flights.